DHT22-UoT/Olivia_Papiha_Midterm/README.md

 Establish the highest volume hours on weekdays.
 Used to build 'rush hours' into their model (lubridate package).Have to find the hours of weekdays where the trip volume is highest (eg. can try histograms).
 Just trip.

+Determine the 10 most frequent starting stations and ending stations during the ‘rush hours’.

+Determine the 10 most frequent starting stations and ending stations during weekends.

 Calculate the average utilization of bikes for each month.
-Just trip.
 Total time used/total time in month.

 # Script 3 - Just weather - Papiha